xamarin/mobile-samples/LivePlayer/XamagonXuzzleLP/readme.md

 When you successfully complete the puzzle, you'll be rewarded with an animation.

-This program is adapted from you say that the program was adapted from https://github.com/xamarin/xamarin-forms-book-samples/tree/master/Chapter22/XamagonXuzzle.
+This program is adapted from https://github.com/xamarin/xamarin-forms-book-samples/tree/master/Chapter22/XamagonXuzzle.

 Author